There are lots to see and do when you study at our London centre

 Explore the Royal Borough of Greenwich and Central London

-We understand that seeing everything that London has to offer can prove expensive, which is why we have included a range of free activities alongside the programme.
+We have included a range of free activities alongside our programmes.
 These social events give you the perfect chance to practise your English, meet other students and have fun in London.

-You don’t have to break the bank in order to have a good time.
-There are some things that you can do which are cost-friendly or are completely free!
-You can visit one of London's many parks, take in the sights, visit museums and art galleries or even go on a guided tour.
+There are plenty of things that you can do in London outside of our programme which are cost-friendly or are completely free!
+For example, you can visit one of London's many parks, take in the sights, visit museums and art galleries or even go on a guided tour.

-View one of our Social Programme timetables to see what some of our students did or may do in London!
+View one of our Social Programme timetables to see what some of our students can do in London!